 - 3 or more total dependants – $320,000 in total

-These death benefits are paid in instalments typically ending when the benefits have reached the total sum of $250,000.
-However these benefits can continue until the youngest of the children turns 18 or as long as the incapacitated child lives.
+These death benefits are paid in installments typically ending when the benefits have reached the total sum of $250,000.
+However, these benefits can continue until the youngest of the children turns 18 or as long as the incapacitated child lives.
 Death benefits also include burial expenses and the insurance company needs to pay the claimants burial expenses at a reasonable rate subject to a maximum amount of $10,000.

 What is the deadline for filing the claim?